HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

         -   [XML Access](../dxclient/dxclient_artifact_types/xmlaccess.md)
         -   [Restore Script Application](../dxclient/dxclient_artifact_types/scriptapplications.md)

-## DXClient configuration
+## Configuring DXClient

 Common command arguments can be pre-configured inside the `config.json` file available under dist/src/configuration folder.
-A sample configuration file that could be used on-premises platforms in standalone, cluster (default-config.json) or kubernetes (default-config-kube.json) platforms is also available under <working-directory>/store/samples/sample-configurations for reference.
-In case you wish to override any of the parameters in the config.json, just add them in your command line.
+A sample configuration file that can be used on on-premises platforms in standalone, cluster (default-config.json), or kubernetes (default-config-kube.json) platforms is also available under <working-directory>/store/samples/sample-configurations for reference.
+If you want to override any of the parameters in the config.json, add them in your command line.

 ```json
 {